 “And I will establish My covenant between Me and between you and between your seed after you throughout their generations as an everlasting covenant, to be to you for a God and to your seed after you.”
 (Genesis 17:7)

-After leaving his pagan homeland of Ur, Abraham entered into a divine covenant with the Almighty God.
-Elohim promised him that he would be the father of many nations, but through Isaac He would establish an everlasting covenant.
+After he left his pagan homeland of Ur, Abraham entered into a divine covenant with the Almighty God.

 Abraham and all his descendants were to be set apart by the ceremony of circumcision.
 It was to be a reminder of their everlasting covenant with God throughout all generations.